chrisyjlim/latitude_v1/readme.md

 Test cases have been implemented via Pytest in the test_ffp.py file

-Included dockerfile prints this readme file then executes the test cases.
-To run manually please use the CLI
+Included dockerfile executes the test cases via pytest.
+To run manually please use the run the dockerfile with /bin/bash/